RotemGeva226/Final-Projcet---Intro-to-DL/README.md

 The goal of this project is to develop a deep learning model that accurately predicts heart failure based on patient data.
 Various preprocessing techniques, data balancing methods, and model architectures were explored.

 ## Dependencies
+- pandas
-- Python 3.x
+- numpy
-- Jupyter Notebook
+- matplotlib
-- Pandas
+- seaborn
-- NumPy
+- scikit-learn
-- Scikit-learn
+- tensorflow
-- Matplotlib
+- keras

 ## Contact
 For any questions or contributions, feel free to reach out or submit an issue.